js816/New_York_-_London_Weather_Predictions/README.md

 <li>	monthly weather variance from year to year</li>
 <li>	varying makeup of training and testing data</li>
 <li>	varying weather features and scales</li> <br/>

-Mean Squared Error (MSE) for our high temp models varied from a low of 2.6 (August New York) to a high of 22.4 (January New York).
-The average MSE for London was 8.8.
-New York's average MSE was 10.3.

-For rainfall, MSE ranged from 0.78 (July London) to 20.67 (August New York).
-The average for London was 1.48.
-New York averaged 6.91.

-For London sunshine, MSE was significantly higher given the increased scale of sunshine hours per month, ranging from 163 (December) to 2249 (June).
-The average was 977.

-For New York snowfall, MSE ranged from 0.01 (October) to 91.91 (February).
-The average was 14.65.

 ## Weather Predictions:
 Once our weather predictions were created, we iterated through several layouts and color schemes so the tables are as easy for our customer to interpret as possible.
 We used a number of suggestions from Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic to help reduce clutter and increase clarity.
 We also used an online simulator to ensure that those who are color blind can differentiate between highs and lows.